Safety Data and Clery Compliance

 Annual Security Reports

-USU distributes an annual security report to all employees and students every October 1.
-The annual security report includes campus crime statistics for the previous three years, information about how to report crimes and seek help, and details about how USU is improving campus safety.
+USU distributes an annual security report to all employees and students by October 1 of each year.
+The annual security report includes campus crime and fire statistics for the previous three years, information about how to report crimes and seek help, and details about how USU is preventing sexual violence and improving campus safety.
 All USU statewide campuses are included in the report available for download below.

 Campus Security Authorities